MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/search/updated-results-are-not-returned-when-searching-people-properties.md

 The managed property that you mapped to People:LastName wasn't set to the people index.
 To change this setting, follow these steps:

-1. Sign in to the Office 365 admin center.
+1. Sign in to the Microsoft 365 admin center.

 2. Click **Admin**, click **SharePoint**, and then click **search** in the SharePoint admin center.